 About:

-This vibrant cosmos variety flowers from summer until the fall frosts, usually from July until October.
+This vibrant variety flowers from summer until the fall frosts, usually from July until October.
 The saucer-shaped blooms are the ideal landing spot for pollinators such as bees, butterflies, and hoverflies.

 11. Cosmos ‘Double Click’ Series